jeffbass/com-yin-yang-ranch/docs/index.md

 Yin Yang Ranch is a suburban 2 acre lot that we are gradually transforming into an urban permaculture farm.
 We are in Southern California about 10 miles from the Malibu coast.
 It is a dry Mediterranean climate with no freezing days.
 Drought and limited rainfall are the toughest climate issues.

-## Permaculture is Converting the Lawn Living Soil and Native Plants
+## Converting the Lawn into Living Soil and Native Plants

 We have replaced our suburban lawn with Hugelkultur raised beds built with logs and living soil.
 We are making living soil by composting garden trimmings, food